 The decision on the IAC's Report on Reconditioned Automotive Engines will have no financial impact as the Commonwealth's contribution to the National Industry Extension Service (NIES) element of the revised assistance arrangements is to be met from the general NIES allocation and thus will not require any further financial commitment.

-The various changes relating to compelling industry cases will have minimal financial impact.
+Except for the change to ammunition, the various changes relating to compelling industry cases will have minimal financial impact.
 However, it is expected that the savings to the consumer at the retail level for beverage concentrates is estimated to be in the order of \$6 million.
+Although it is difficult to quantify the financial impact of the decision on ammunition, it is expected that there could be a small net increase in revenue.